-The City contains a number of significant industrial areas which are vital in facilitating economic development within Armadale, as well as supporting the State's long-term economic growth.
+The City contains a number of significant industrial areas which are vital in multipurpose centres that provide the full facilitating economic development within State's long-term economic growth.

 A wide variety of community facilities are provided by the City, including high quality public open / recreational spaces, playgrounds, parks, walking trails, sporting reserves, the Armadale Fitness and Aquatic Centre and the state of the art Champion Lakes Regatta Centre.